 Areas of Practice

-Michael provides legal advice to school and community college districts regarding litigation, personnel matters, student issues, investigations, and employee training.
+Michael provides legal advice to school and community college districts regarding administrative matters, litigation, personnel, investigations, and employee training.

+In addition to general legal advice and support, Michael has prevailed on behalf of public entities in all manner of proceedings before administrative agencies and courts of law.
 Michael is a frequent presenter and trainer for public schools, community colleges, and universities regarding harassment prevention, workplace violence, sexual harassment, Title IX, and EEO issues.
-He offers interactive and dynamic sessions which engage participants far beyond computerized “point and click” training.

-He is recognized as one of California’s top attorneys in school and education law, having been selected for the “Rising Stars” list of exceptional attorneys in “Super Lawyers” magazine for 2013, 2014, 2015, and 2016.
+He is recognized as one of California’s top attorneys in school and education law, having been selected for the “Rising Stars” list of exceptional attorneys in “Super Lawyers” magazine each year from 2013 through 2017.
 Listed below is his legal employment history: